Property as an investment asset class

 - lower level of volatility compared to many other growth oriented asset classes

 potential of positive tax outcomes (i.e. negative gearing and property expense deductions).

-We have assisted clients to purchase residential and commercial properties directly.
 All property decisions must however consider the costs and risks, including:

 - expected rental returns not meeting expectations

 - decline in property value in certain market conditions

 - purchase costs (e.g. stamp duty, legal fees, advice fees, property inspection reports and loan establishment fees)